 - Anything that would likely protect them from that hot sun such as very tall grass, bushes, weeds, or any other plants will attract them to go and hide there.

 - Here you can find a list of more things that can attract mosquitoes.

-What can you do to decrease the number of mosquitoes paying you a visit?
+What can you do to decrease the amount of mosquitoes paying you a visit?

 To reduce the mosquitoes you see this summer, there are a couple of things that you can do.
 You can purchase mosquito repellent candles that contain citronella.
 Also, spraying bug repellent throughout your property may be a good way to decrease the number of mosquitoes you get in your yard as well.
 If you are hosting an outdoor event, bring a fan!
 Mosquitoes hate the breeze because it throws off there senses and makes it harder for them to fly around.
 There are also a handful of plants that are natural repellents like these listed here!